m0hamed-alaa/CarND-Path-Planning-P7/README.md

 }

 ```
-Now we need to add 3 future target points to ptsx, ptsy vectors so that each vector has 5 points in total
+Now we need to add 3 future target points to ptsx, ptsy vectors so that each vector has 5 points in total.

 ```
 vector<double> next_wp0 = getXY(car_s+30 , 2+4*car_lane , map_waypoints_s , map_waypoints_x ,map_waypoints_y);